saraleecodes/100-days-of-code/log.md

 ### Day 4: September 26, 2019

 **Today's Progress**: Unsuccessful attempt to change the particle effect to a wireframe effect.
 Looked up other shader materials in the Three.js documentation.
+Changed the colors on Demo 1 to imitate a fire effect.

 **Thoughts**: A family emergency delayed this update by a few hours.
 My head's just not in it today.
 I think I need to build a wireframe (or other geometry) audio visualizer first, then go through the tutorial to implement webcam input.
 Working with the existing code has been informative, but I think I'm trying to skip too many steps without learning the foundations.